AGE/DOSE

 Nicotinamide Riboside

-Along with NMN, NR is one of the more well-studied NAD+ precursors.
+Along with NMN, NR is one of the more well-studied NAD+ precursors in humans.
 NR can be found in milk and can be taken as a supplement.

 Clinical studies have shown that NR increases whole blood and white blood cell levels of NAD+ in middle-aged and older adults, respectively.
 However, it didn’t increase NAD+ in the muscle of older adults, even at high doses.